FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Fed-FSTQ: Methodology and System Design

-\paragraph*{Fed-FSTQ approximation (token-level sensitivity).} \textsc{Fed-FSTQ} provides an efficient on-device approximation to the rate--distortion objective in Eq.~\eqref{eq:rdo_lagrangian}.
-Directly forming $\hat{\mathbf{F}}_t$ in full parameter space is prohibitive for LLMs, and even diagonal curvature estimates can be expensive to maintain at scale.
-Instead, \textsc{Fed-FSTQ} leverages a lightweight \emph{token-level} sensitivity proxy: for each token, it measures the squared gradient with respect to the corresponding input embedding, which serves as an inexpensive estimate of how strongly that token contributes to the local loss geometry.
-We then couple (i) sensitivity-aware token selection (inducing structured sparsity in the transmitted update) with (ii) mixed-precision quantization, allocating higher fidelity to tokens that are more influential while aggressively suppressing redundant evidence.
-Operationally, this implements the marginal condition in Eq.~\eqref{eq:marginal_condition} at the granularity of token evidence, aiming to maximize Fisher-critical sensitivity preserved \emph{per transmitted bit}.

-By converting semantic sensitivity into a systems control signal, \textsc{Fed-FSTQ} reduces $\mathrm{bits}(\mathbf{m}_{k,t})$ in Eq.~\eqref{eq:payload_decomp} and thus directly improves straggler-limited round time in Eq.~\eqref{eq:straggler_model}, while avoiding indiscriminate removal of rare but task-critical structure.

-\textbf{Roadmap.} In the next section, we present the concrete algorithm and protocol that instantiate this principle with negligible overhead on edge clients.
-In Sec.~\ref{sec:evaluation}, we show that this design yields a $6.8\times$ reduction in per-round end-to-end latency, a $46\times$ reduction in cumulative uplink, and a $52\%$ improvement in straggler-limited time-to-accuracy under realistic heterogeneous networks.
+\paragraph*{Approximation with token-level sensitivity} Fed-FSTQ approximates this surrogate without forming a full Fisher matrix.
+It uses squared gradients with respect to token embeddings as a lightweight token-level Fisher proxy, then lets the token-filtered local objective induce the parameter-level Fisher statistics used for support selection and mixed precision.
+Thus, token sensitivity does not replace the parameter-level objective; it shapes it through training gradients, as made explicit in Sec.~\ref{sec:coupling}.

-\section{{Fed-FSTQ}: Methodology and System Design}
+\section{Fed-FSTQ: Methodology and System Design}

-We now present \textsc{Fed-FSTQ}, a system primitive that operationalizes the Fisher-weighted rate--distortion objective in Sec.~\ref{sec:problem}.
-As shown in Fig.~\ref{fig:system_overview}, \textsc{Fed-FSTQ} sits between the local PEFT training loop and the bandwidth-limited uplink, acting as a \emph{semantic reliability gate} that (i) estimates which token-level evidence is load-bearing for the loss geometry, and (ii) allocates transmission bits accordingly.
-In contrast to activation- or attention-only pruning heuristics~\cite{liang2022evit,bolya2022tome}, \textsc{Fed-FSTQ} grounds token prioritization in information geometry via a lightweight Fisher proxy, and couples it with mixed-precision quantization and sparse message packing that remains compatible with standard FedAvg aggregation~\cite{mcm2017fedavg}.
-The pipeline consists of three stages: \textbf{(1) Riemannian sensitivity estimation}, \textbf{(2) Fisher-weighted rate--distortion bit allocation}, and \textbf{(3) sparse uplink and aggregation}.
+We now present Fed-FSTQ, a system primitive that operationalizes the Fisher-weighted rate--distortion surrogate in Sec.~\ref{sec:problem_rdo}.
+As shown in Fig.~\ref{fig:system_overview}, Fed-FSTQ sits between the local PEFT training loop and the bandwidth-limited uplink, acting as a \emph{semantic reliability gate} that (i) estimates which token-level evidence is load-bearing for the local loss geometry, and (ii) allocates transmission bits accordingly.
+In contrast to activation- or attention-only pruning heuristics~\cite{liang2022evit,bolya2022tome}, Fed-FSTQ uses a lightweight Fisher proxy to estimate token sensitivity, and couples this signal with mixed-precision quantization and sparse message packing that remains compatible with standard FedAvg aggregation~\cite{mcm2017fedavg}.
+The pipeline consists of three stages: \textbf{(1) Fisher-proxy sensitivity estimation}, \textbf{(2) Fisher-weighted rate--distortion bit allocation}, and \textbf{(3) sparse uplink and aggregation}.